tvost/tvost.github.com/howtosetup.md

   `email` VARCHAR(255) NOT NULL
 ) ENGINE=InnoDB;
 }

 ```

-<h1> Inside the xampp program init the xampp apache and mysql, join localhost and see your site working.</h1>
+# Go to the xampp program init the xampp apache and mysql, join localhost and see your site working <h1>